 The Bodhisatta was once Indra, king of the gods.
 Before this, he was a wealthy merchant who was generous and righteous.
 When he died, he left his good-for-nothing son four hundred million coins.
 The son lived his life for liquor and debauchery and before long he had squandered his entire fortune and was homeless.
 The Bodhisatta loved his son, so when he became aware of his plight he went to Earth and gave him a “wishing cup” – as long as he had it, he would have unlimited money.
 The son continued to get drunk and one day while absentmindedly tossing the cup in the air he dropped it and it smashed on the ground.
 The cup broken, he lived out the rest of his miserable life as a beggar.

 In the Lifetime of the Buddha

-When Anathapindika told the Buddha what had happened to his nephew, the Buddha told this story about how he himself had tried unsuccessfully to help the nephew in the past.
+When Anathapindika told the Buddha what had happened to his nephew, the Buddha told this story about how he himself had tried unsuccessfully to help the nephew in a past life.